-Prerequisite: Completion of HDEV 13 with grade of "C" or better Advisory: Completion of HDEV 1 or 9 with grade of "C" or better Hours: 90 (36 lecture, 54 laboratory)
+Prerequisite: Completion of HDEV 13 with grade of "C" or better Advisory: Completion of HDEV 1 or 9 with grade of "C" or better

 Study of principles and standards for school-age child development programs.
 Emphasis on implementation of recommended practices in supervised laboratory settings.
 Includes planning and presenting developmentally appropriate activities in all curriculum areas.
 Meets specialization requirement, with HDEV 13, of Master Teacher Child Development Permit.
 (CSU)